 “If Yes, please state whether there is a Japanese knotweed management and treatment plan in place and supply a copy with any insurance cover linked to the plan.”

 The options to respond to this sub-question are: “Yes, No, Not known, Enclosed and To follow”.

 A property surveyor might not always check for Japanese knotweed.
 Although chartered surveyors are trained to identify the plant, they will not necessarily go out of their way to look for it, especially if you have only commissioned a basic Condition Report, as opposed to a more thorough HomeBuyer Survey .
 There have been cases where surveyors have missed Japanese knotweed when undertaking a Level 3 Survey, in these cases, the surveyor has been found negligent for missing the plant and not informing the buyer.

 How much does subsidence from Japanese knotweed devalue a house?

-Subsidence as a result of a serious Japanese knotweed infestation could devalue a house by as much as 85%.
+Subsidence as a result of a serious Japanese knotweed infestation could devalue a house by 20% , and up to 80% in the worst-case scenarios.
 Subsidence is treated with heavy caution by mortgage lenders, who will often not lend at all if a property has been affected by it.
-In rare cases where Japanese knotweed has infested and compromised the land beneath a property, homes have seen drops in value from over £300,000 to just £50,000.
+In rare cases where Japanese knotweed has infested and compromised the land beneath a property, homes have seen drops in value from over £300,000 to just £50,000 .
 Homes badly affected by subsidence are often only fit for cash buyers who are willing to take on the risk themselves, but will therefore do so at a lower price.

 Can I get a mortgage with Japanese knotweed?